facebook/react-native/docs/NativeModulesIOS.md

 ## iOS Calendar module example

 This guide will use [iOS Calendar API](https://developer.apple.com/library/mac/documentation/DataManagement/Conceptual/EventKitProgGuide/Introduction/Introduction.html) example.
-Let's say we would like to be able to access iOS calendar from JavaScript.
+Let's say we would like to be able to access the iOS calendar from JavaScript.

 Native module is just an Objectve-C class that implements `RCTBridgeModule` protocol.
 If you are wondering, RCT is a shorthand for ReaCT.